alexandregpereira/Monster-Compendium/README.md

 - **UseCases**: It holds the business logic.
 Getting data from the Repository interface or over other use cases.
 - **Repository**: It converts the data models (network and database) to domain models.
 - **DataSources**: It transfers data from a single source only.

+## Adding New Content

+You can add custom image and new monsters to the app.
+The tutorial can be found [here](CONTENT.md).

 ## API